joeSirio/TimeTracker/README.md

 ## Goal

-The goal is to become familiar with react.js through creating a working application.
+The goal is to become familiar with react.js and python flask, through creating a working application.